amritamakwana/gallery/README.md

-# gallery
+# Gallery

 Responsive Gallery Page that renders data from following response feed (http://origin-www.tasteofhome.com/feed/msn-slideshows/) using Backbone

-For each item in the response, it displayes Main Title, Abscract Text, Auther, and a Card containing gallery of images.
+For each item in the response, it displays title, abstract text, auther, and a card containing gallery of images.

 On each image there is a button on the bottom right corner, and on click of it corresponding image opens in a popup along with title and description.
 For multiple images there will be left and right navigation option.